Compare ROST & KMB Stocks: Price Trends, ML Decisions, Charts, Trends, Technical Analysis and more.

 Ross Stores operates as an off-price apparel and accessories retailer with the majority of its sales derived from its Ross Dress for Less banner.
 The company opportunistically procures excess brand-name merchandise made available via manufacturing overruns and retail liquidation sales at a 20%-60% discount to full prices.
 As such, its stores are often filled with a vast array of stock-keeping units, each with minimal product depth that creates a treasure hunt shopping experience.
 The firm's more than 1,750 Ross Dress for Less stores are primarily located in densely populated suburban communities and typically serve middle-income consumers.
 Ross also operates about 350 DD's Discounts chains targeting lower-income shoppers.

-With more than half of sales from personal care and another third from consumer tissue products, Kimberly-Clark sits as a leading manufacturer in the tissue and hygiene realm.
+With more than half of its sales from personal care and another third from consumer tissue products, Kimberly-Clark is a leading manufacturer in the tissue and hygiene realm.
 Its brand mix includes Huggies, PullUps, Kotex, Depend, Kleenex, and Cottonelle.
-The firm also operates K-C Professional, which partners with businesses to provide safety and sanitary offerings for the workplace.
-Kimberly-Clark generates just over of half its sales in North America and more than 10% in Europe, with the rest primarily concentrated in Asia and Latin America.
+The firm also operates in the professional segment, partnering with businesses to provide safety and sanitary offerings for the workplace.
+Kimberly-Clark generates just over half its sales in North America and more than 10% in Europe, with the rest primarily concentrated in Asia and Latin America.